Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Methodology and Implementation

-Based on the diffusion convolution operation, the temporal dynamics of the nodes are modelled through the Gated Recurrent Units (GRU) \citep{Chung2014}, which is an effective variant of RNNs.
-In the DCRNN model, the Diffusion Convolutional Gated Recurrent Unit (DCGRU) is formulated using the current node features $\mathbf{X}^{(t)}$ at time $t$ and the previous hidden state $\mathbf{H}^{(t-1)}$ to update the information carried by the hidden states $\mathbf{H}^{(t)}$ through the reset gate $\mathbf{r}^{(t)}$ and update gate $\mathbf{u}^{(t)}$ at time $t$.
+Based on the diffusion convolution operation, the temporal dynamics of the nodes are modeled through GRUs \citep{Chung2014}.
+In the DCRNN model, the Diffusion Convolutional Gated Recurrent Unit (DCGRU) cell is formulated in Equation \eqref{dcgru}, where $\mathbf{r}_t$ is the reset gate, $\mathbf{u}_t$ is the update gate and $\mathbf{C}_t$ is the candidate activation vector.
+They are used to update the hidden state $\mathbf{H}_t$.